aniatt/F1-RaceCenter/README.md

 The model was saved using Pickle - see here for note regarding usage (Section 9.1.1): https://scikit-learn.org/stable/model_persistence.html

 ##### Prediction
-Prediction is done so by making use of predict.py once model is trained and saved.
+Prediction is done so by running app.py and following prompts (SEE DEPLOYMENT UPDATES ON THIS PAGE).
+Predict.py outlines prediction framework/methods.

-INPUT: .csv file formatted just like training data (can be generated from processing.py to ensure compattible formatting).
-Input data includes qualifying pace (as a gap to the driver on pole position). circuit_id, and constructor (see processing.py, final_data.csv for more details).

 ##### Results
 F1 Predictor 2020 Season Accuracy: 9/17 winners correctly predicted.

 Drawbacks: DNFs, weather, penalties are unpredictable in current state.
 Potential solution to account for this lies with incoorporation of Sentiment Analysis.

-Improvements: More input variables (driver standings, constructor standings, free practice pace***)
+Improvements: More input variables (driver standings, constructor standings, FP pace/results)

-### Sentiment Analysis
+### Sentiment Analysis (IN PROGRESS)
 Goal: Develop a sentiment analysis model to go along with predictions, to enhance race weekend info for a given race.

 ### Historical Data